The Nonce (EVM)

 In blockchain technology, the nonce is a transaction counter that helps to prevent double-spending and replay attacks on a blockchain network.
-This value is attached to each Ethereum and EVM-compatible chain sender address.
+This value is attached to each Ethereum and EVM-compatible (Account Model) chain sender address.

 Ethereum and other EVM-compatible blockchains require the nonce value for each transaction to ensure that the same transaction is not executed twice and that no one can replay a previously sent transaction.